 As for this I cannot stress too much the nature of our (professors') job, our "dual" role as faculty at Mathematics Department at KU, which is a major public university (= flagship state university): We (professors) are all research faculty, namely, we publish scientific articles first and foremost, and then we have the teaching obligation on top of it.
 Our (professors') job description is 50-50 of research and teaching.
 (More on this in a separate document "Background Information").
-So, sometimes I have to say "please email me when it is absolutely necessary", but luckily, for this class I have the luxury of having Ms. Praharaj, Mr. Batmaz and Mr. Fang as my TAs.
-But it does not mean you can treat them disrespectfully.
-I request you to treat them respectfully, and I am sure they will reciprocate your respect.
+So, sometimes I have to say "please email me when it is absolutely necessary".
+Yet please feel free to email me if the nature of your email does not necessitate me to respond to you immediately.
+(See page 7.)